How to let customers make an offer in WooCommerce

 What are the best WooCommerce make an offer plugins?

-- Option 1 - Bundle a product options plugin with an order approval plugin: This method involves combining 2 types of plugin:
+There are two main ways to set up WooCommerce make an offer.
+Each works in slightly different ways:- Option 1 - Bundle a product options plugin with an order approval plugin: This method involves combining 2 types of plugin:

 - A product add-ons plugin which adds a "Name your price" field to product pages, which allows customers to propose the price they are happy to pay for the product.